 Aviation events this month: 5 you won’t want to miss

-Keep your diary clear, these aviation events will have your December sorted.
+Keep your diary clear, these aviation events will have your February sorted.

 Airfix: Make and Take at RAF Museum London – February 12 – 16

 Enjoy some half term fun by bringing the kids along to the museum’s First World War in the Air galleries to build one of three Airfix models from scratch.
 The museum will provide all materials to build either the Sopwith Pup, Albatros or Mitsubishi Zero while there will be wooden models for younger children to construct.